 Who is the ‘large man in baroque power armour’ in Trazyn’s collection?
 Status: Theory.
 Although strongly hinted that this is one of the missing Primarchs, it could simply be any Space Marine or even an Inquisitor or other user of power armour such as a Rogue Trader.
 While if it was a Primarch that would be something Trazyn would value very highly and not want to let go of, it would seem odd that he turned up to help at the Fall of Cadia, but disappeared before they went and resurrected another Primarch.
 It is also suggested it may be Deathwatch member and Blood Angel Antor Delassio.

 What is the Dawn Blade used by Farsight?
 Status: Theory.
-Since it’s almost certainly not a daemon weapon, the Dawn Blade is probably the last missing Crone sword of the Eldar, although it’s size is not consistent with that.
+Since it’s almost certainly not a daemon weapon, and has the power to extend life/delay death, the Dawn Blade is probably the last missing Crone sword of the Eldar, although it’s size is not consistent with that.

 Who created the Tau and why, and what is the real aim of the Ethereals?
 Status: Theory.
 The Eldar, with the help of or using technology of the Old Ones, created the Tau possibly as a weapon to use against Chaos, given their negligible psychic potential.
 It may be that the Tau evolved naturally but that the Ethereals were genetically modified to allow Eldar or others to influence and speed up advancement of the Tau race.

 What is in the Black Library and who or what is the guardian of it?
 Status: Unknown